Coat of arms of Romania: Description

-Romania’s coat of arms has as a central element the golden aquila holding an Orthodox cross.
+Romania's coat of arms has as a central element the golden aquila holding an Orthodox cross.
 Traditionally, this eagle appears in the arms of the Argeș county, the town of Pitești and the town of Curtea de Argeș.
-It stands for the “nest of the Basarabs”, the nucleus around which Wallachia was organised.
+It stands for the "nest of the Basarabs", the nucleus around which Wallachia was organised.

 Since July 11, 2016 the coat of arms has been altered to include the heraldic representation of the Steel Crown of King Carol.
-A symbol of its royal past and a token for the period during 1881 and 1947 when Romania was de facto and de jure a monarchy, ruled by the Hohenzollern-Sigmaringen house through its Romanian branch, founded by Carol.
+A symbol of its royal past and a token for the period during 1881 and 1947 when Romania was a monarchy, ruled by the Hohenzollern-Sigmaringen house through its Romanian branch, founded by Carol.